mattbango/google-closure.tmbundle/README.md

 # Google Closure Bundle for TextMate

-This is a TextMate bundle to help with Google Closure functions.
+This is a TextMate bundle to help with Google Closure.

 ## Author